 The third (3) concept is that of Institutional analysis.
 Kabeer (1994) defines an institution as 'a framework of rules and regulations for achieving certain social or economic goals.
 She posits that institutions ensure the production, reinforcement and reproduction of social relations and thereby create and perpetuate social difference and social inequality.
 She defines organizations as the specific structural forms that institutions take' (March et., al. 1999).
 Kabeer maintains that the underlying cause of gender inequality are not confined to the kinship / family but are reproduced across a range of institutions including the community, state and the market place (March et., al. 1999; Miles, 2014).
 Concept three (3) would be used to analyse how institutions in the study area create and reproduce inequalities among men and women, if any.
-These institutions are embodied in organisations including the household (small ruminant farmer families), the community (traditional authorities, elders, networks, associations, TUDRIDEP and Community Livestock Workers), the state (Local government, Ministry of Food and Agriculture and its Agricultural Extension Agents (AEA) and markets (small ruminant traders).
+These institutions are embodied in organisations including the household (small respond to change in the external context' (March, 1994).
+For instance, in the present study, the myth would hold that the introduction and adoption of husbandry technologies by small ruminant farmers would not affect income, access and control; and decision-making in the household; and hence social relations within the household.
+'Institutional change according to Kabeer is brought about through the practices of different institutional actors and through processes of bargaining and negotiations' (Kabeer, 1994; Miles, 2014).